- Bullen Bullen (6 months to 2 ½ years old)

 How do I know what my child has done throughout the day?

 The Educators will communicate with you when you pick up your child.
-There is also an online portfolio and communication app called Story Park, a reflection book and daily book you can refer to.
+There is also an online portfolio and communication app called Story Park.

 Does the centre follow any sun safety guidance?